Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Coarse-Grain Description of the Field of Two Pseudolocalized QPs

-The result most closely to the interaction integrals which can be found in the literature is given in \cite{Malomed2D3D} and elaborated in \cite{MaimitsMaloDesyat}, which is one of the few treatises on the interaction of 2D and 3D solitons.
+The result closest to the present one, regarding the interaction integrals and their computation, that can be found in the literature is given in \cite{Malomed2D3D} and elaborated in \cite{MaimitsMaloDesyat}, which is one of the few treatises on the interaction of 2D and 3D solitons.
 The expressions from the cited works differ from ours because they are for strictly localized QPs.
-Fig.~\ref{fig:potential} shows the result.
-The upper panel presents linear axes, while the lower panel gives the same information in log-log format.

-The most important feature of $V_a(w)$ is that it changes sign.
-This means that it is not uniformly attractive or repelling.
-It is attractive for moderate to large distances between the QPs and becomes repelling when the particles draw closer.
-The magnitude of the potential in the repelling mode is several orders of magnitude larger, which means that the repulsion is very strong when the distance between the centers of the QPs falls below the threshold shown in Fig.~\ref{fig:V1_linear}.
-The negative part of the potential, being significantly stronger than the positive part acts to break a possible ensemble of several QPs (an ``nucleos") and, in this instance resembles the definition of the weak force in physics.
-Naturally, the much weaker portion of the force acting at very large distances with potential $1/w$ can be called ``gravitational" because of its one-to-one correspondence with the respective attraction law in physics.